PNNL-Comp-Mass-Spec/LCMSNet/lcmsnetPlugins/README.txt

-This is a list of projects which are broken.
-They are disabled in the configuration manager and do not get built with the solution.
+This is a list of projects which are broken or unused.
+Some are disabled in the configuration manager and do not get built with the solution.
 AmpsBoxPlugin
 ASIPumpTest
 ASUTGen
 Waters
+Failure Injector